onmax/nimiq-developer-center-old/protocol/accounts.md

 - Vesting contract
 - Staking contract

-Users can operate with their accounts and interact with the blockchain through [transactions](Transactions%20568748968c594de8843512486055027c.md).
+Users can operate with their accounts and interact with the blockchain through [TODO transactions](https://nimiq.com).
 Each account has a unique address.
 They are stored in the state tree of the blockchain.

 ### **Basic account**